danielctull-forks/TestFlight-SDK/README.txt

             }

 You do not need to add the above code if your application does not use exception handling already.

+10. Remote Logging

+To perform remote logging you can use the TFLog method which logs in a few different methods described below.
+In order to make the transition from NSLog to TFLog easy we have used the same method signature for TFLog as NSLog.
+You can easily switch over to TFLog by adding the following macro to your header

+    #define NSLog TFLog

+That will do a switch from NSLog to TFLog, if you want more information, such as file name and line number you can use a macro like

+    #define NSLog(__FORMAT__, ...)
+TFLog((@"%s [Line %d] " __FORMAT__), __PRETTY_FUNCTION__, __LINE__, ##__VA_ARGS__)

+Which will produce output that looks like

+    -[HTFCheckpointsController showYesNoQuestion:] [Line 45] Pressed YES/NO

+We have implemented three different loggers.

+    1. TestFlight logger
+    2. Apple System Log logger
+    3. STDERR logger

+Each of the loggers log asynchronously and all TFLog calls are non blocking.
+The TestFlight logger writes its data to a file which is then sent to our servers on Session End events.
+The Apple System Logger sends its messages to the Apple System Log and are viewable using the Organizer in Xcode when the device is attached to your computer.
+The ASL logger can be disabled by turning it off in your TestFlight options

+    [TestFlight setOptions:[NSDictionary dictionaryWithObject:[NSNumber numberWithBool:NO] forKey:@"logsToConsole"]];

+The default option is YES.

+The STDERR logger sends log messages to STDERR so that you can see your log statements while debugging.
+The STDERR logger is only active when a debugger is attached to your application.

 END